-Mosquito control is not scheduling adulticiding systematically at this time.
-We are monitoring mosquito populations using light traps and landing rate counts to measure adult mosquito populations.
-However we will treat areas where a large population of adult mosquitoes is demonstrated by either a quantifiable increase in, or a sustained elevated, mosquito population level as detected by our surveillance methods and service requests.
+Mosquito Control is not scheduling systematic adulticiding at this time; however, areas will be treated where a large population of adult mosquitoes is demonstrated.
+Mosquito populations are monitored using light traps and landing rate counts to measure adult mosquito populations.
+Treating is necessitated by either a quantifiable increase in, or a sustained elevated, mosquito population level, as detected by surveillance methods and service requests.

 Remember: It is important to reduce and remove all sources of standing water around your home!